Ryan Reid (basketball): College career

 Reid played under coach Leonard Hamilton for the Florida State Seminoles, who played in the Atlantic Coast Conference in the National Collegiate Athletic Association (NCAA) Division I. As a freshman, he played in all 35 games off the bench, averaging 2.9 points on 56.2 percent shooting and 3.2 rebounds in 16.1 minutes per game.
 In his sophomore season, he started 21 games and played a total of 25 games for the Seminoles.
 He improved his performance and averaged 5.6 points on 53.1 percent shooting and 5.0 rebounds in 24.1 minutes per game.
 He helped the Seminoles to the National Invitation Tournament (NIT) tournament in both years.

 Reid played 35 games in his junior year, averaging 4.9 points on 44.0 percent shooting and 3.7 rebounds in 19.1 minutes per game.
 In his final year at college, Reid was named as the team captain.
 He played in 31 games and averaged 6.8 points on 49.1 percent shooting and 4.0 rebounds in 22.7 minutes per game.
-He helped the Seminoles to the NCAA Championship in his junior and senior season.
+He helped the Seminoles to the NCAA championships in his junior and senior seasons.
 Despite his low scoring and rebounding numbers, his biggest contribution for the Seminoles came at the defensive end.
 He became one of the best defenders in the college and successfully defended top opposing players.
 He became one of only three players in the Seminoles history to reach the postseason in all four years.
 Reid, who helped the Seminoles to 88 wins, also had more wins than any other player in school history.
 He finished his college career with 126 games with 5.0 points per game and 3.7 rebounds per game average.
-He graduated with a bachelor's degree in social science on May 1, 2010 and became the first person in his family to earn a college degree.
+He graduated with a bachelor's degree in social science on May 1, 2010, and became the first person in his family to earn a college degree.